2023–24 Manhattan Jaspers women's basketball team

 The 2023–24 Manhattan Jaspers women's basketball team represented Manhattan College during the 2023–24 NCAA Division I women's basketball season.
 The Jaspers, led by eighth-year head coach Heather Vulin, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference (MAAC).

+The Jaspers finished the season 18–11, 11–9 in MAAC play, to finish in a tie for fourth place.
+They were defeated by Canisius in the quarterfinals of the MAAC tournament.

 Previous season

 The Jaspers finished the 2022–23 season 16–17, 10–10 in MAAC play, to finish in sixth place.
 In the MAAC tournament, they defeated Saint Peter's in the first round, and upset Quinnipiac in the quarterfinals and Niagara in the semifinals, before falling to top-seeded Iona in the championship game.